damouse/AnotherParadrop/src/refactor.md

 `lib.utils.addresses`: unused

-## Directory Update Notes

-The following are tests I most likely broke during the move.
-Most of these are issues with `mock.patch` not set up correctly for the new structure

-`test_main:4`: the patch decorator screwed up due to module name changes

-`confd/test_manager:116`: OSError on `/etc`

-`chute/test_updateObject`: patches updateObject.exc, but the plan content from exc was moved to chute.
-I updated the patch with no progress.

-`chute/test_restart:29`: patch failure

 ## Missing Tests

 The following appear to be missing tests.
 Take "appear" to mean that @damouse couldnt find or misplaced the testing scripts that mirror the name of the source script.